 The waitress gave him a confused look, and continued on her search for Inger.

 Agnes wanted to return to where they’d been before the waitress interrupted.
 Inger or Hugo, she had wanted him whatever he was.
 She told herself the waitress was fine, perhaps Hugo’s outburst hadn’t even registered, but inside Agnes it left a mark.
-She’d recognized the look in his eyes, the twitch in his movements.
+She’d recognised the look in his eyes, the twitch in his movements.
 She saw a potential for rage and his capacity for violence.
 Even with her mind resisting, her body was calibrated to sense such things.

 Hugo bowed his head.
 ‘I’m trying too hard to impress you now,’ Hugo said, sounding disappointed in himself.